MosheNeumann/SearchGitHub/README.md

-pull devolper information and all his/hers projects using GitHums API
+pull devolper information and all his/hers projects using GitHubs API